Marketcloud/marketcloud-android-sdk/README.md

 Marketcloud is a mobile-first e-commerce backend as a service.
 If you wish to use this SDK in order to build your own Android application, you have to subscribe to [Marketcloud's program](http://www.marketcloud.it) (actually in beta).

-## Note: HTTPS connection is not available! ##

-#### At the moment, the connections to the database are not crypted.
-DO NOT USE IT FOR SENSIBLE CONNECTIONS!
-DO NOT SEND SENSIBLE/PRIVATE/PERSONAL DATA USING THIS SERVICE! ####

 ## How to use ##

 The SDK has been published on JCenter.